pietrobolcato/musicgen-endpoint-ableton/README.md

 1. Request schema

-    The API endpoint accepts `application/json`.
-The schema for the request is as
+    The API endpoint accepts requests with content type `application/json`.
+The schema for them is as following:
-    following:

     ```python
     prompt: str